Facilities Located in the Mund College Center

 Treatment of Institutional Charges When a Student Withdraws

 Lebanon Valley College follows guidelines for Title IV programs (above) when calculating the amount of unearned institutional charges to be refunded.
 Charges eligible for refund are tuition, room, board*, private music lessons, and overload charges.

 Once you have completed more than 60 percent of the period of enrollment, you have earned all of the charges billed for that period.

 *All Gold, Silver, and Bronze level meal plans include $50 in flex dollars to be used in LVC dining facilities.
 If a student withdraws prior to the semester end, LVC will refund unused flex dollars.
 In the case of student withdrawal, the $50 flex dollars will be considered separate from the remainder of the board plan, for refund purposes.

 Standard Term Part-Time Students - Refunds

 Full tuition is refunded if withdrawal notification is received before the second day of class.
 Full tuition is refundable if the course is cancelled by the College.
-See the current refund table as posted on the Continuing Education tuition and fees website for specific dates for partial refunds.
+See the current refund table as posted on the professional studies tuition and fees website for specific dates for partial refunds.
 Students receiving federal financial assistance (Title IV) and who are enrolled in traditional term courses will receive a refund according to federal policy as noted above.

 Non-Standard Term Part-Time Students - Refunds

-Students enrolled in one or more non-term courses (modules) and no courses span the entire semester also follow federal policy with the following clarifications:
+Students enrolled in one or more non-term courses (modules) and no courses span the entire semester follow federal policy with the following clarifications: